Here, we will show you how to create your perfect travel plan, allowing you to choose the most suitable one.

 To get used to the altitude.
 The peak of the Colored Mountain is approximately 5000 m, 1500 m higher than Cusco.

-Finally, after learning about local life and Inca history, seeing incredible landscapes in the Sacred Valley and the 7 Colors Mountain and having visited Machu Picchu, it is time to venture out on days 6 and 7, visiting the Huacachina Oasis or enjoy Lima’s thriving gastronomic scene.
+Finally, after learning about local life and Inca history, seeing incredible landscapes in the Sacred Valley and the 7 Colors Mountain, and having visited Machu Picchu, it is time to venture out on days 6 and 7, visiting the Huacachina Oasis or enjoying Lima’s thriving gastronomic scene.

 What about Amazon or other destinations?

 You’re right.
 Peru has so much more to show, so it all comes down to time constraints.
-To clarify our point, I’ll give you two more referential itineraries.
+To clarify our point, I’ll provide you with two additional reference itineraries.

 No comment yet, add your voice below!